Photo by Max LaRochelle on Unsplash

 What next?

 It’s clear from the research that a connection between exposure to stress and bladder dysfunction exists.
 Although we have started build a good understanding of how stress impacts the bladder, further research is still necessary to help shape treatments that consider this link.
 Currently, medicines prescribed for depressive and anxiety disorders have shown some success in treating urinary problems [8].
-Although there is a limited amount of research currently available in this area, it suggests that targeting anxiety and stress improves symptoms and thus incorporating a psychological approach could be a promising next step.
-It is, however, important to acknowledge that bladder dysfunction is more complicated than stress and anxiety and requires a tailored approach to recalibrate the brain-bladder connection.
-Thinking about our neuroceptive state and subconscious evaluations, we should also be exploring ways to cultivate a sense of safety for our bodies to dampen the defensive system.
-Building on our understanding of the brain-bladder connection as well as the wider biopsychosocial mechanisms can help to inform appropriate treatments.
+Current research suggests that a tailored approach to recalibrate the brain-bladder connection can physically improve symptoms.

 References